aquarapid/vitess_examples/logging/logging_in_vitess.md

   depending on which `vttablet` instance you want to retrieve logs from.
   The web UI port is specified to the `vtgate` and `vttablet` components using the `-port` parameter.

+### Log format layouts

+TODO:  text (and json?)

+The file/streaming logging output supports two formats:
+ * `text` - the default
+ * `json`

+The `text` format is structured as follows for **vtgate** query logs, with the previously mentioned tab delimiters:
+ * Method -
+ * Client address and port
+ * VTGate username
+ * Immediate Caller - TODO
+ * Effective Caller - TODO
+ * Query start time - with microsecond precision
+ * Query end time - with microsecond precision
+ * Total query time - in fractional seconds, with microsecond precision
+ * Query planning time - in fractional seconds, with microsecond precision
+ * Query execution time - time taken to execute query, including downstream time to vttablet, etc.  in fractional seconds, with microsecond precision
+ * Query commit time - time the commit phase (or phases if multi-shard) of the query took. in fractional seconds, with microsecond precision

+### Query logging in the web UI

+TODO

 ### Additional logging control options